 The organic crop input landscape is rapidly evolving and there are many products which make bold claims.
 Unfortunately, not all have proven track records for midwestern agronomic conditions and/or row crops.
-AgriSecure works with our members to utilize the right inputs under the right conditions to secure the desired ROI.
+AgriSecure recommends utilizing the right inputs under the right conditions to secure the desired ROI.

 What equipment is required on organic farms?

 You will probably want to invest in a few key pieces of equipment to optimize your organic operation.
 It depends on your crop rotation, location, and number of organic acres, but generally you want to own or have access to a rotary hoe and a cultivator.
 And some farmers prefer to also add a tine weeder and/or flamer for weed management.
 The overall incremental investment in new equipment is frequently very manageable.

 You will be able to use equipment in both your organic and conventional fields as long as the appropriate clean-out procedures are followed and documented.
 As such, you will be able to use your existing tractors, planters, combines, grain carts, etc. on your organic acres.

 It is critical to find a reputable dealer in your area or online resellers.

 What type of fields work best for organic production?

 Large, relatively flatter fields that are regular in shape are generally best for organic row crop production because it makes tillage easier.
 You generally want to avoid point rows and short terraces because it reduces the number of crop types that can be effectively managed on them.